How to Create a Magazine Picture Story Collage — Easy Step-by-Step Guide

 Quick answer

-To make a magazine picture story collage, you need old magazines, scissors, glue, and paper, taking about 30 minutes.
-Start by finding interesting images.
-This beginner-friendly activity has 10 steps and is perfect for families and kids aged 6+.
+To make a magazine picture story collage, you need old magazines or catalogs (at least 3-5), child-safe scissors (1 pair), glue sticks or liquid white glue (1-2), and construction paper or cardstock (2-3 sheets).
+This beginner-friendly activity takes about 30-60 minutes.
+Start by finding interesting images that spark your imagination.
+This project has 15 steps and is perfect for families and kids aged 6+.

 What you need